The Rebel Bear

 Featured Works

-The Rebel Bear Gallery below showcases the murals on display at BOXXS Exhibition in Linlithgow on 6 July 2025.
+The Rebel Bear Gallery below showcases the murals on display at BOXXS in Linlithgow.

 A Wish for Freedom